 Mr. Garber affirmed that the school will pursue the lawsuit to the end to protect international students.

-"You are our classmates, our colleagues, and our partners in the journey of serving knowledge.
+"You are our classmates, colleagues, and partners in the journey of serving knowledge.
 Thanks to you, we become more knowledgeable together, and the world becomes a better place.
-Harvard will accompany you, and we will do our best to ensure that the school is always open to welcome the world," Mr. Garber emphasized.
+Harvard will accompany you, and we will do our best to ensure that the school is always open to the world," Mr. Garber emphasized.

 The government is committed to bringing rationality back to the student visa system.
 No lawsuit, whether filed by Harvard or any other school, will change that goal.
 We will do everything according to the law, based on the facts and logic of the situation."